-The Brewing Microbiology course is conducted at White Labs in Asheville, North Carolina.
-The White Labs facility offers not only an excellent learning environment, but it also houses its own brewery and restaurant featuring wood-fired pizza and other beer-friendly foods.
-When students range off campus, Asheville features an eclectic downtown of 30-plus art galleries, a burgeoning culinary and beer community, a thriving live music scene, and the awe-inspiring scenery of the Appalachian Mountains.
+The Brewing Microbiology course is conducted at White Labs in San Diego, CA. The White Labs facility offers not only an excellent learning environment, but it also houses its own brewery and restaurant featuring wood-fired pizza and other beer-friendly foods.
+When students range off campus, San Diego features an eclectic downtown, a burgeoning culinary and beer community, a thriving live music scene, .